From Indianapolis to Santiago de Compostela

 When and Where?

 The trip will be 21 days (approximately May 11-June 1, 2019) through northern Spain.
 This will include about one full day each in Leon, Astorga, Santiago de Compostela, and Madrid.
 We will walk 10-14 miles per day for 15 days.
 Accommodations will include some hotels and mostly albergues, special Spanish hostels that are only for pilgrims.
 These are normally clean and safe, but are tight coed living quarters.

 The journey is designed to cause pilgrims to explore their religious and personal commitments as they walk long miles with other pilgrims, engage a culture and people very different from their own, and experience ancient and holy places.
 Students that take seriously the religious practice of pilgrimage will enter a focused and disciplined spirit of prayer and communion with God.

 The program cost of the trip will be between $2100-2600.
 This will include meals, travel, and accommodations for the entire journey as well as the required course texts.
 Required equipment will cost another $350-$500.
-Grant funding is available from the university and will likely cover $200-$800 of the costs.
+Competitive grant funding is available from the university and successful grants could cover $500-$800 of the costs.
 Because of the generous support of the Strain family, students in the Strain Honors College will also receive financial support towards the cost of the trip.
 Inquire with Dr. Williams for details in this regard.
 Passport will cost $135 for those that do not have one.
 A nonrefundable deposit of $250 will be due when decisions are made about the students selected (likely before Thanksgiving holiday).
 Another payment of $750 will be due on January 16.
 The full balance of the costs of the trip will be due by April 15.

 More Info and Applying